 iSpring Learn allows you to use SAML to enable single sign-on to the account.

-Important: authorization with SAML doesn’t work in the mobile application.
+Authorization with SAML also works in the mobile application.

 To set up SAML authentication in your account:

 Fill out the form fields, adding URL, and other details of your identity provider.
 The latter is the resource your users are supposed to use for the initial authorization on your corporate portal.

 The URL that uniquely identifies the identity provider service.
 This value is equal to the Issuer element in the SAML request sent by the identity provider.

 Path to the server script which generates SAML identifier confirmation requests to handle authorization.

 Path to the server script which generates SAML identifier confirmation requests to handle logout.